rupertsciamenna89/cefsharp-remoting/README.md

 This solution gives an example to how launch CefSharp browser from an application launched with ShadowCopy.
 Considering that the CefSharp can run only int eh default app domain (https://github.com/cefsharp/CefSharp/wiki/General-Usage#need-to-knowlimitation), I have looked at the project https://github.com/stever/AppHostCefSharp.

  Although the solution is for a WPF application, I used with success.
-The solution is composed from 4 projects:
+The solution is composed of 4 projects:
  - MainApplication (base application that I have to launch with ShadowCopy)
  - MainApplication.Launcher (application launcher)
  - MainApplication.WebBrowser (winforms controls library that contains the WebBrowser)